gregoryross/deep_marginal_likelihoods/README.md

 ```python
 prior = nig.NormalInverseGamma(a=3, b=1, mu=mu, cov=cov)
 ```
-To make module validation easier, we can generate a toy regression problem by drawing samples from the prior
+To make module validation easier, we can generate a toy regression problem by drawing regression parameters as well as data points from the prior:
 ```python
 explanatory, response, regression_params = nig.gen_toy_data(100, prior)
 ```
 In the above, we are only drawing 100 data points.

 One neat aspect of normal-inverse-gamma priors is that they are conjugate with the posterior.
-Calculating this posterior disribution is simple with this model:
+Calculating this posterior disribution is simple with this module:
 ```python
 post = nig.PostNormalInverseGamma(prior, explanatory, response)
 ```